-The NeTEx schema includes XML uniqueness and referential integrity constraints that (a) can be validated to check each identifier is unique and (b) that can be validated to check any versioned reference to an entity is satisfied (i.e. that the referenced element is also present elsewhere in the document).
-The checks can be applied automatically using any XML validator to any NeTEx document and are fundamental for establishing a basic quality level for data exchange.
-See section 9.16.
+The NeTEx schema includes XML uniqueness and referential integrity constraints so that (a) data can be validated to check each identifier is unique and (b) so that data can be validated to check any versioned reference to an entity is satisfied (i.e. that the referenced element is also present elsewhere in the document).
+The checks can be applied automatically using any off-the-shelf XML validator to any NeTEx document and are fundamental for establishing a basic quality level for data exchange.
+See section 11.16.